 Mapping indicator species in an intertidal zone

-“I don't know if you've heard this, but the Californian coast is is experiencing a lot of environmental challenges right now including a severe die off of kelp, sea stars, and other species.
+“I don't know if you've heard this, but the Californian coast is experiencing a lot of environmental challenges right now including a severe die off of kelp, sea stars, and other species.
 It's starting to look like another one of those environmental disaster stories,” says Warren ‘Waz’ Hewerdine.

 A trained geomatic engineer, Hewerdine wears many hats as a photographer, drone operator and citizen scientist volunteering with the California Academy of Sciences and the Greater Farallones Association’s LiMPETS program, lending his skills to help monitor the area and better understand the impacts of a changing climate.